Amsterdam-AI-Team/citizen-signals-rag-chatbot-system/README.md

 Amsterdam's [Meldingen](https://meldingen.amsterdam.nl/) system is an online system which allows citizens to report issues in public spaces.
-Citizens can report issues suck as rubbish or a maintenance issue on the street or in a park, a dangerous traffic situation or disturbance from people or cafe’s.
+Citizens can report issues such as rubbish or a maintenance issue on the street or in a park, a dangerous traffic situation or disturbance from people or cafes.
 According to data from 2023, the City receives ± 400.000 citizen reports per year.

 With 25-30% of reports requiring no (new) action from the municipality,